-Must be completed within last 6 months and submitted to Program Coordinator.
+Must be completed prior to enrollment of the second course and submitted to Program Coordinator.
 The BCI and FBI background checks must be done throught the State of Ohio.

 Field Trips and Clinics

 Students will dress appropriately and wear a lab coat and a College I.D. badge.
 Clinics will be assigned on a rotating basis.
 If a student cannot attend, the clinic supervisor and Faculty Lead must be called.